 Trusts are a very flexible planning tool that can be structured to address a wide range of goals.
 For example, you can use a trust to control your assets now, but provide for professional management if you become incapacitated.
 That same trust can be structured to provide for your spouse, children, grandchildren or future generations after you are gone.
 A trust can also distribute assets to charities or causes that you select, now or in the future.
 And, certain types of trusts may also help you reduce federal or state estate taxes or transfer assets at a reduced value for gift or estate tax purposes, preserving more for the people and causes that are important to you.

 Your Merrill advisor would welcome the opportunity to discuss your goals for your wealth, whether a trust might be useful and the ways in which Bank of America may be able to help.
-Watch Four Reasons to Use a Trust to see how a trust might help you.

 Additional Resources on Specific Types of Trusts